JosephPrichard/simpl/README.md

 # Simpl

 Simpl is a simple imperative language designed for teaching programming languages theory.
-This project implements Simpl as both an untyped dialect with only ints and a typed dialect allowing for both bools and ints.
+This project implements Simpl as both an untyped dialect with only ints, a typed dialect allowing for both bools and ints, and a functional dialect that adds functional abstraction and application.
 These assignments were done at UTD in Professor Kevin Hamlen's [CS4301 Advanced Programming Languages](https://personal.utdallas.edu/~hamlen/cs4301sp24.html) class.

 ## Untyped Simpl